-Stretching from majestic mountains into rugged, high desert plains, south central Colorado has plenty of 14,000-foot peaks, astounding natural hot springs, striking red-rock outcroppings, rivers that boil with white-water rapids in spring, and even the incongruous sight of towering sand dunes dwarfed by a mountain range at their back.
-It's worth a few days for white-water rafting, hiking in
+Stretching from majestic mountains into rugged, high desert plains, south central Colorado has plenty of 14,000-foot peaks, astounding natural hot springs, striking red-rock outcroppings, rivers that roll with white-water rapids in spring, and even the incongruous sight of towering sand dunes dwarfed by a mountain range at their back.
+It's worth a few days for white-water rafting, hiking in the

-the backcountry, and exploring historic gold-mining towns.
+backcountry, and exploring historic gold-mining towns.
 Colorado Springs is one of the fastest growing cities in the West, but other parts of the area have a barely discovered feel.

 South central Colorado was first explored by the United States in 1806, three years after it made the Louisiana Purchase.
 Zebulon Pike took up the assignment of scout, but he never did climb the peak that is now named for him.
 Weaving through the southeastern section of the state are the haunting remains of the Santa Fe Trail, which guided pioneers westward beginning in the 1820s.

 Framed by Pikes Peak, Colorado Springs is the region's population center and a hub for the military and the high-tech industry.
 The city has been a destination for out-of-towners since its founding in 1870, due to the alleged healing power of the local spring water and clean air.
 The gold rush fueled the city's boom through the early 20th century, as the military boom did following World War II.
 With more than 650,000 residents in the metro area, Colorado Springs offers a mix of history and modernity, as well as incredible access to the trails and red-rock scenery in this section of the Rockies.